Dermatologist's Guide to Your Best Skin

 Preparing Your Skin for a Retinoid

 You cannot start a retinoid until your skin is ready for it.
 If your skin is irritated or inflamed it will NOT go well.
-As such, the first step is to ensure your skin is calm and ready for what you are about to ask it to do.
+The first step is to get your skin in shape and ready for what you are about to ask it to do.
+This requires establishing a gentle daily skincare routine.

 Every Morning

-Every Evening
+Every Night:

-The goal with this skin care regimen is to support your skin and to remove potential irritants BEFORE subjecting your skin to the stress of a retinoid.
+The goal with this skin care regimen is to support your skin and remove potential irritants BEFORE subjecting your skin to the stress of a retinoid.
 AVOID layered application of multiple leave-on products with potentially conflicting ingredients that may inadvertently irritate and compromise your skin’s health.

-Choose What Retinoid to Use
+Choose what Retinoid to Use

 What Retinoid to Use